Socially Adept was formed to help organisations and partnerships find clarity in the uncertainty and messiness of transitions.

 Socially Adept knows how precious any investment in change is: it needs to work with people as they are, investing time and expertise in them to create a model that thrives.

 It needs to work with what we know about how change happens in practice – through people’s habits, relationships, and understanding of what’s happening around them – to make it viable.

 Socially Adept’s method draws on:

 - Futures and Foresight – to understand our relationships with the past, present and future, in navigating change and uncertainty.

 - Behavioural Science – to design changes that work with how we behave individually and collectively, in practice.

 - Dialogue and Mediation – to work purposefully with intentionally diverse groups through change.

 Esmee Wilcox: Biography

-- one of 8 global 2019 Emerged Fellows at the Association of Professional Futurists
+- one of 8 global new futurists awarded the 2019 Emerged Fellowship at the Association of Professional Futurists,

 - published on social change out to 2050 in ‘Capital Transformed’ (2020) (the APF programme)